-- d.
-Update of Ratings.
-The ratings are updated on the fifth business day of each month to reflect changes in available Funding and in the Adjusted Current schedules. - 4.
-Percent of Funding Scheduled in "Basic" Schedules Year-to-Date that is Actually Executed Year-to-Date (metric CW02, CW02A): - a.
+FCCE190079Supplemental Funds - P.L.
+113-2, Profile Restoration, CC 5FCCE190080Supplemental Funds - P.L.
+113-2, Other FC&CE, CC 6 a.
 Metric.
 This metric measures the Funding obligated or expended YTD, as a percentage of the Funding scheduled for obligation or expenditure YTD in the "Basic" schedule.
 Adjusted Current 2101 obligation and expenditure schedules are maintained for the CFY for all Funding.
 When Basic schedules are set or re-set, the Adjusted Current schedule for the affected universe of projects and activities is copied to Basic, which is archived.
-Basic schedules are set at the beginning of each FY.
-Basic schedules may be re-set selectively after a Statement of Managers (for projects receiving less funding in the Statement of Managers than in the Budget), or after clearance of a work plan (for projects receiving additional Funding in the work plan).
-However, for FY 2017, all Basic schedules will be reset following work plan approval. - b.
+Basic schedules are set at the beginning of each FY at a date and time selected by HQ, and are re-set at a second date and time selected by HQ after enactment of appropriations and clearance of work plans.

+4. Percent of Funding Scheduled in "Basic" Schedules Year-to-Date (YTD) that is Actually Executed YTD (metric CW02, CW02A):

+b.
 Application of Metric.
 The metric is applied to each account, excluding remaining items.
 Parent remaining items as a group and Programmatic remaining items as a group are each scored separately, and include remaining items executed by HQUSACE.
-For FY 2017, only regular (non-supplemental) Funding will be rated, because supplemental Funding is largely either earmarked for long-term recovery programs or covered under paragraph 8.
+For FY 2018, only regular (non-supplemental) Funding will be rated, because supplemental Funding is largely either earmarked for long-term recovery programs or covered under paragraph 8.
 Undistributed Funding is not included.
-Ratings for organizations with less than \$1 million scheduled in Basic are not displayed, but are included in the overall rating. - c.
-Calculation of Ratings. - (1) Ratings for six appropriations (I, C, and O&M excluding remaining items, plus MR&T, FUSRAP, and FC&CE) are based on obligations.
+Ratings for organizations with less than \$1 million scheduled in Basic are not displayed, but are included in the overall rating.

+c.
+Calculation of Ratings.

+(1) Ratings for six appropriations (I, C, and O&M excluding remaining items, plus MR&T, FUSRAP, and FC&CE) are based on obligations.
 Only MSCs are rated for these appropriations.
 Ratings for "Parent" remaining items in the I, C, and O&M appropriations in all MSCs and Laboratories also are based on obligations.
-Parent remaining items are rated as a group. - (2) Ratings for two appropriations (Expenses and Regulatory Program) are based on expenditures.
-Only MSCs, Laboratories, and HQUSACE are rated for these appropriations.
-Ratings for "Programmatic" remaining Items in the I, C, and O&M appropriations and in all MSCs, Laboratories, and HQUSACE also are based on expenditures.
-Programmatic remaining items are rated as a group. - (3) Standards for all rated appropriations and organizations are as follows:

-Green: 95%

-Amber: 90% < 95%

-Red: < 90%

-- (4) Programmatic and Parent remaining items are as defined in paragraph 3.c. - d.
+Parent remaining items are rated as a group.

+(2) Ratings for the Expenses appropriation, the Regulatory Program appropriation, and "Programmatic" remaining items are based on expenditures.
+The rating for each of the three is based on combined expenditure data for MSCs, IWR, ERDC, and

+HQUSACE.
+The MSCs, IWR, ERDC, and HQUSACE are each rated on combined expenditure execution for the three.

+(3) Standards for all rated appropriations and organizations are as follows: Green: 95% Amber: 90% < 95% Red: < 90% d.
 Update of Ratings.
-The ratings are updated on the fifth business day of each month.
+The data set used to update the ratings are collected after 5:00 PM on the fourth business day of each month to reflect changes in available Funding and in the Adjusted Current schedules for the end of the prior month.
+The report used is the Carry-Out Report by Project currently generated by CECW-IN staff.
+This report will be made available in the CWIFD splash page until it becomes a standard report in the 2101 module of CWIFD.

+(4) Programmatic and Parent remaining items are as defined in paragraph 3.c.